scheduling Meetings

 Take classes that align with personal interests

-Join activities!
-Sports teams, performing arts ensembles, student paper, science clubs, volunteering organizations, etc.
+Join activities of interest!
+(Sports teams, performing arts ensembles, student paper, science clubs, volunteering organizations, etc.)

 Focus: Adjusting to High School